 02 of 04

-What about Children under 15?
+What About Children Under 15?

 For travel by air to the U.S. from Canada, children, like adults, must have either a passport or a NEXUS card.
 However, when traveling by car, bus or train from Canada to the U.S. (the usual mode of travel from Vancouver to Seattle), Canadian citizens aged 15 years or under are only required to present proof of Canadian citizenship, such as an original or a photocopy of a birth certificate, or an original citizenship card.

 The Canada Border Agency also says that divorced or separated parents should carry copies of the legal custody agreements for the children.
+Make sure you have this with you at all times in case any disputes arise and you need to prove that you are legally able to travel with your child or children.

 03 of 04

-What Is an Enhanced Driver's License (Edl) or Enhanced Identity Card (EIC)?
+What is an Enhanced Driver's License (Edl) or Enhanced Identity Card (EIC)?

 Enhanced driver's licenses (EDL) and enhanced identity cards (EIC) are alternatives to passports that will allow Canadian citizens to cross the border between the U.S. and Canada.
 You can apply for an EDL or EIC at 16 driver licensing locations in B.C. via ICBC.
 See the ICBC site for locations and instructions on booking an appointment.